YOUNG: Nets latest constructed 'superteam' to fall short of expectations

 The fallout from that disappointing season was almost immediate, as head coach Phil Jackson resigned following the championship loss and called Kobe “uncoachable.”
 Shaq and Payton joined new teams during the subsequent offseason, with Malone opting for retirement.
 Payton eventually teamed up with Shaq again in Miami, finally winning a title in 2006.

 Way back in the 1990s, the Houston Rockets had two separate incarnations that seemingly looked unbeatable on paper.
-While Houston’s three-headed monster of Hakeem Olajuwon, Charles Barkley, and Clyde Drexler were near the end of their respective careers, they were still all extremely competitive and hungry.
+While Houston’s 1996-’97 three-headed monster of Hakeem Olajuwon, Charles Barkley, and Clyde Drexler was near the end of their respective careers, they were still all extremely competitive and hungry.

 They performed well throughout the regular season, going 57-25, but after sweeping the Timberwolves in the first round, the Rockets apparently began to show signs of exhaustion.
 After a 3-1 lead over the Sonics, Houston nearly lost the series after Seattle forced a Game 7.
 Houston eventually advanced to the West Finals against the Jazz where it lost in six games, effectively ending Barkley’s ill-fated quest for a championship ring.